 Welcome to the Harvest Kitchen

-Freshly harvested fruits & vegetables from the farm are the basis of our educational series on cooking with farm fresh foods.
+Freshly harvested fruits and vegetables from the farm are the basis of our educational series on cooking international cuisines with local ingredients.

 What Will I Learn?

 How to maximize flavor in your cooking & inspiration to encourage joyful cooking

 Knowledgeable cultural & nutrition discussion about we’re eating

 Cooking Demonstration by Chef Sherry and farm staff

 Weather permitting, Jean Jones will lead a learning walk through our Harvest Kitchen Garden, with the opportunity for participants to harvest a few vegetables for home use